ziggysalsa/sashas-website/src/pages/projects/full_length_mirror.md

 # Refinishing a vintage mirror

 I went to an estate sale back in 2024 and found a heavy, full-length vintage mirror.
 The woman who was selling it had it in her childhood bedroom over 80 years ago.
-It was covered in layers of cigarette smoke residue and acrylic paint, but I could tell by its weight that there was something good under all that paint and grime.
+It was covered in layers of cigarette smoke residue and acrylic paint, but I could tell by its weight that there was something good under all the paint and grime.
 So, I managed to fit it in the little sedan I was driving and brought it home!
 This was my first time refinishing a piece of furniture, and it sure was a learning experience.

 <div class="image-row">
   <figure>